Sommarro-Devs/avatar-playing-style/README.md

     ├── README.md    <- The top-level README for running this project.
     |
-    ├── data         <- Folder with kpi-model data and validation data.
+    ├── data         <- Folder with match event data, kpi-data and validation data.
     |
     ├── figures_used <- Folder with figures used in the project, mainly PlayMaker logo.
     |